bussidn/PrgrammersAreTheWorstReaders/README.md

 If you've reach this part, you are convinced that the code should be clear.
 But maybe you think that your code is fine.
 Ok I don't know you personnaly but, if you were never interested in that question, I will bet that it is not.
 That's fine, we're here to provide some insights.
 We will explore some few biases that we're all facing that prevent us from improving ourselves.

+### We don't think long term

-### Quick understanding should be a long living property of the system
+Quick understanding should be a long living property of the system

 First bias that is quite obvious : once you're done with your code, you understand it.